 Some people may choose to wear other head coverings, such as scarves or hats, instead.
 Others may decide not to cover their head at all.

-In all cases, the American Cancer Society offer advice and support to people experiencing hair loss due to their cancer treatment.
+In all cases, the American Cancer Society offer

 Various organizations provide general support for individuals with cancer.
 Some may also provide information on selecting and caring for wigs, as well as getting financial help to cover the purchase.